 We know that the decision to sell your municipal system or partner with Aqua is important, and we’re sure you have questions.
-Below are some of the water privatization FAQs we receive.
-If you have additional questions related to Aqua, our water company, private water and wastewater services, or would like to learn more about a partnership with Aqua, please contact us.
+Below are some of the FAQs we receive.
+If you have additional questions related to Aqua, our water company, water and wastewater services, or would like to learn more about a partnership with Aqua, please contact us.

 Do you have the capacity to serve my project?